Author, Mike Smith

 SWIFT transfers aren’t instant.

 Before your funds are credited to the recipient, they will undergo anti-fraud and anti-money laundering checks, which take time.
+In fact, that is usually what takes most of the time – waiting for the receiving bank to clear the funds into your account.

 What information do you need for a SWIFT transfer?